hirotoshi8/HomeServiceRobot/README.md

-# Map my world project
+# Home Service Robot project

 ## Overview
-This project is the "Map my world" project in Udacity Robotics nano degree program.
+This project is the "Home Service Robot" project in Udacity Robotics nano degree program.

 This project is developed with ROS and Gazebo.
-A robot create a map for navigation as database file(Gazebo environment).
-You control a robot with teleoperation, map the world in gazebo environment and create a map as database file.
+A self-driving robot go to the first destination for picking up the target, which is green marker and pick it up for a few second and then go to the next target for dropping it off.

-## Build instruction
+# Build instruction
-1. Create workspace
+## 1. Create workspace
 ```
-$mkdir -p {$ your workspace}project_workspace/src
+$mkdir -p {$ your workspace}/project_workspace/src
 ```

-2. Initial setting for catkin_workspace
+## 2. Initial setting for catkin_workspace
 ```
 $cd {$ your workspace}/project_workspace/src
 $catkin_init_workspace